Reed-CompBio/spras/docs/contributing/index.rst

 ::

-   docker build -t <username>/local-neighborhood -f Dockerfile .
+   python3 ../build.py --dir LocalNeighborhood --version latest --org-name <username>

-from the ``LocalNeighborhood`` directory, where ``<username>`` is your Docker Hub username.
+from the ``LocalNeighborhood`` directory, where ``<username>`` is your GitHub username.
 Docker must be running on your system before executing this command.

 Test the image by running it with the example input files